secretGeek/today-i-learned-staging/git/file_too_large_I_want_to_remove_it.md

 	git rebase -i c067fde7f3baf86f23ec32a48cae87eaa3a895c2

 And that will show the list of commits to edit or pick... put "edit" next to the commit in which any big file was added.

-THen use `git rm folder/BIGFILE.rpt` alternated with `git status` (and, as it suggests, `git rebase --continue`) ... until you have removed the large file (or files) along the way, and rebased your way right back to the place where you wanted to end up.
+Then use `git rm folder/BIGFILE.rpt` alternated with `git status` (and, as it suggests, `git rebase --continue`) ... until you have removed the large file (or files) along the way, and rebased your way right back to the place where you wanted to end up.

-Then try and `git push`... and perhaps you'll learn about other big files you missed, dammit!
+Now, try and `git push`... and perhaps you'll learn about other big files you missed, dammit!
 You'll get there eventually.

 ## Source